kaidez/kaidez.github.io/_posts/2014-08-13-web-components-demo.md

 `index.html` contains both `normalize.css` and the main Twitter Bootstrap CSS file.
 Bootstrap is providing responsive functionality, but is mostly here to make parts of the site look pretty. `styles.css` adds extra styling to some page elements and has a very small role in the project.

 Past that, there's some basic HTML but there's also the Web Component-centric template tag that has an ID of `singleBook`.
-The code inside of `<template>` contains HTML and some CSS in a `<style>` tag.
+The code inside of <code><template></code> contains HTML and some CSS in a <code><style></code> tag.

-The template contains an `<article>` tag: this is where the book data in the JS object will be parsed as content.
+The template contains an <code><article></code> tag: this is where the book data in the JS object will be parsed as content.
 The template tag is also inert, meaning it's not visible on page load and can't communicate with any outside code until we say so.

 Note that some parts of `<article>` are empty: